sumantkataria/Pluralsight-notes/ReactJS.md

     - Reactive updates
     - Virtual views in memory
 3. Function component
-4. Class component
+4. Class component(rce for regular)(ronst for constructor) - does not implement shouldComponentUpdate method.
+It alwaysreturns true by default.
+5. Pure Components(rpce for pure) - implements shouldComponentUpdate with shallow props & state comparison.
+    - Means it compares prevState with currentState/prevPros with currentProps & only renders when it's modified.
+    - Helps in performance boost in certain scenarios.

-5. Pure functions are the functions whose returned values solely depends on their arguments.
+6. Pure functions are the functions whose returned values solely depends on their arguments.
 They do not have any side effects.
-6. Impure
+7. Impure
-7. Stateful vs Stateless components
+8. Stateful vs Stateless components
-8. JSX
+9. JSX
-9. Higher Order Components(HOCs) - it is an advanced technique for re-using component logic.
+10. Higher Order Components(HOCs) - it is an advanced technique for re-using component logic.
 A HOC is a function that takes components & return a new component.
 A component transforms props into UI, a HOC transforms component into another component.
-10. React Hooks -
+11. React Hooks -
     - useEffect(() => {
         document.title = name + " " + surname; // componentDidMount & componentDidUpdate
     })